pofungt/party-planner/README.md

-# All database seeding script files are stored in '/util/database/seedingFunctions'
+# Guide
-# Parameters can be altered in the files
+All database seeding script files are stored in '/util/database/seedingFunctions' Parameters can be altered in the files

 # set up DB with data with just one script
 Run the following